 Transfer the crackers (on the parchment) to a large baking sheet.
 Bake in a preheated oven at 350 degrees F for 10-12 minutes.
 I recommend keeping a close eye on the crackers after 8 minutes.
 Depending on your oven and how thick you roll the dough, the crackers may take more or less time to cook.
 When the crackers are done cooking, they should be a golden brown color.

 Lastly, remove the crackers from the oven and let them cool to room temperature on the baking sheet.
 At this time, you may want to separate the crackers to make sure that they cut through.

-These crackers are best stored in an air-tight container at room temperature for 4-5 days.
+These tomato basil crackers are best stored in an air-tight container at room temperature for 4-5 days.
 Or, keep them in the fridge for up to two weeks.

 More Paleo Vegan Cracker Recipes